UlfurOrn/H38/README.md

 Most, if not all, of the above can be done through the IDE directly.
 You can read about that here: https://code.visualstudio.com/docs/editor/versioncontrol

+## Code Quality:
+It can be hard to maintain a coherent style across a project when working in a group.
+To help with this, we have added several packages to make sure we are following the python formatting standard, and even some automatic formatters and optimizers to do this for us.
+These packages and how to use them is listed below:
+* flake8 - flake8 is a package that checks whether we are following the PEP8 standard, which is the python coding standard, in our project.
+    * `cd src`
+    * `flake8`
+* black - black is an auto formatter created by people at facebook.
+It automatically formats every file in the project to a specific style which has been designed to be as readable as possible.
+    * `cd src`
+    * `black -l 120 ./`
+* isort - isort is a package that orders imports to the PEP8 standard, this includes alphabetical order and more.
+    * `cd src`
+    * `isort .`
+* pre-commit - pre-commit is a package that enables to run git hooks on every commit.
+This allows us to run the above packages for example before ever letting our code out of our computers.
+    * `pre-commit install`
+    * Use GIT as usual